Myst Boutique Hotel – Brand new luxury hotel with a large pool, private jacuzzis, and a fantastic restaurant in a quiet neighborhood.

 - Parking: Plenty of free street parking in front of the hotel.

 - Extras: Pool service, herb garden, vineyard, shuttle to Oia.
-Spa and gym coming in 2019.
+Spa and gym are planned as of this update.

 - When to Book: The hotel operates from May 1 until October 31.
 Reserve at least 3 months in advance (4 months is better) for stays during the high season from June through September, and about 2 months in advance for the low and shoulder seasons.